stestagg/escpos-embed-image/README.md

 ## How it works

-- At compile time, the macro loads the PNG file
+- At compile time, the macro loads the image file (any supported format)
-- Converts it to grayscale, then applies dithering
+- As required: Converts it to grayscale, then applies dithering
 - Packs the result into 1-bit-per-pixel (row-major) format
 - Emits a static `Image` instance with dimensions and data

 ## Requirements

-- Input must be a valid `.png` file path
+- Input must be a valid image file path
 - The output image must be small enough to fit in flash/ROM (no heap)

 ## Crate Structure